panosath/kallipos/README.md

 Files are edited at their respective repos and then imported here:

-After cloningn this repo run: `git submodule update --init --recursive`
+After cloning this repo run: `git submodule update --init --recursive`

 After editing a file in a submodule run: `git submodule update --remote --merge`